UPDATE: The most recent and updated version of this article is here.

 Fall River Road and Trail Ridge Road

-While I wouldn’t recommend trying to find elk on Fall River Road but sometimes you find elk where they aren’t expected.
+While I wouldn’t normally recommend trying to find elk on Fall River Road, sometimes you find elk where they aren’t expected.
 On frustrating week in October when elk were hard to find in all the usual locations, I drove up Fall River Road to do some landscape photography.
 To my surprise I saw a big bull elk walking slowly down the road.
 All the cars on the road stopped to watch and the elk was taking his own sweet time.
 Fall River Road is a one lane, one way dirt road going up hill so the elk was only a few feet from all the cars.
 I put on my 24-105mm lens and waited, snapping the shutter as he passed by.

 I was the last person to get a good photograph.
 In her excitement a woman in the car behind me stood up through her sun roof and started screaming “It’s an elk, it’s an elk!”
 It was too much for the elk and he bolted over the lip of the road and dropped down out of sight before she could get her point & shoot camera up to her face.
 Maybe the bull bolted because he was offended by her camera. (wink) Prior to the screaming woman, everyone else had kept their cool as the elk sauntered by.
 She spoiled the opportunity for all the people in the cars behind her.